privacy-scaling-explorations/sonobe-docs/src/usage/frontend.md

 pub trait FCircuit<F: PrimeField>: Clone + Debug {
     type Params: Debug;

-    /// Returns a new FCircuit instance
+    /// returns a new FCircuit instance
-    fn new(params: Self::Params) -> Self;
+    fn new(params: Self::Params) -> Result<Self, Error>;

-    /// Returns the number of elements in the state of the FCircuit, which corresponds to the
+    /// returns the number of elements in the state of the FCircuit, which corresponds to the
     /// FCircuit inputs.
     fn state_len(&self) -> usize;

     /// returns the number of elements in the external inputs used by the FCircuit.
 External inputs
     /// are optional, and in case no external inputs are used, this method should return 0. fn external_inputs_len(&self) -> usize;

-    /// Computes the next state values in place, assigning z_{i+1} into z_i, and computing the new
+    /// computes the next state values in place, assigning z_{i+1} into z_i, and computing the new
     /// z_{i+1}
     fn step_native(
         // this method uses self, so that each FCircuit implementation (and different frontends)